ExactTarget/fuelux/README.md

 Before writing code, we suggest you [search for issues](https://github.com/ExactTarget/fuelux/issues?state=open) or [create a new one](https://github.com/ExactTarget/fuelux/issues/new) to confirm where your contribution fits into our roadmap.

-In lieu of a formal style guide, take care to maintain the existing coding style: tabs, clarity over brevity, declarative markup, semicolons, etc. Be sure to add unit tests for any new or changed functionality.
+Take care to maintain the existing coding style: tabs, clarity over brevity, declarative markup, semicolons, etc. Please review the [ExactTarget JavaScript style guide](https://github.com/ExactTarget/javascript) if you have any questions.
+Be sure to add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](https://github.com/cowboy/grunt).

 Read more about [contributing to FuelUX](https://github.com/ExactTarget/fuelux/wiki/Contributing-to-Fuel-UX)